Create Signal Data for Root Inport Mapping

 Choose a Base Workspace and MAT-File Format

 The Root Inport Mapper tool supports the MATLAB® data types or formats described in the table for imported signal data.
-For each data type, you can use the mapping modes indicated in the table.
+For each data type, you can use the map modes indicated in the table.

 |Data Formats||Block Name||Block Path||Signal Name||Port Order||Custom|